AppleMangoOrange/cryptonite_taskphase_venkataraman/picoctf/Reverse Engineering.md

 ## Approach

-- The only file we are given is an armv8-a or AARCH64 assembly code plain text file. (as seen in the first line of the text file)
+- The only file given is an armv8-a or AARCH64 assembly code plain text file. (as seen in the first line of the text file)
-- Going through the code, we see two funcions; `func1` and `main`.
+- Going through the code, one can identify two funcions; `func1` and `main`.
 Let's first look at `func1`.
 - This seems to be a function with two paramemters.
 Let's call them `a` and `b`.
 The code can be understood with the following C-like translation:
 ```
 func1 (a, b):